VictoriaMetrics/VictoriaMetrics/app/vmagent/README.md

     'match[]': ['{__name__!=""}']
 ```

-Note that `sample_limit` option doesn't prevent from data push to remote storage if stream parsing is enabled because the parsed data is pushed to remote storage as soon as it is parsed.
+Note that `sample_limit` and `series_limit` options cannot be used in stream parsing mode because the parsed data is pushed to remote storage as soon as it is parsed.

 ## Scraping big number of targets